coordinated-systems-lab/VesselIntentModeling/README.md

 ## Implementation Details

-Package details and dependencies are included in `vessel_intent.yaml` although this is likely somewhat over-specified and only tested on two machines.
+Package details and dependencies are included in `environment.yml` although this is likely somewhat over-specified and only tested on two machines.

-After installing all dependencies...
+After installing all dependencies (this is a conda env)...

 ### Step 1: Download Data